AndyITZ1/revnotes/WeeklyNotes/Week4.md

 ### What are methods that we can use upon fetching a request?
 - We can use `.then()` to typically parse through incoming data, `.catch()` to catch errors and provide error handling code, and `.finally()` is used for anything you want to happen after the previous actions complete.
+- These functions are defined in the Promise API.
+- `then()` has two optional parameters `onFulfilled` and `onRejected`, which both are callback functions.
+    - When we pass in one callback function essentially we are using the first parameter, which means that we intend to use that function when processing a resolved promise.
+- `catch()` is used when a rejected promise occurs or to handle errors thrown.
+    - it should be noted that `.catch()` internally calls `.then(null, errorHandler)`, here `errorHandler` is just used as a name to mean a function to handle error/promise rejection.
+    - While it may call the `then()` function, we can still think of it to strictly handle promise rejections/errors

 ### What are keywords used for performing asynchronous actions?
-- `async` is used to tell functions to return a promise when run instead of a value
+- `async` is used to tell functions to return a promise when executed instead of a value
+    - `async` is used before/(in front) of a function's declaration to make the function asynchronous.
+    - You technically do not need to use the `await` keyword with every `async` function.
-- `await` is used to make an asynchronous function pause until a promise is returned.
+- `await` is used to make an `async` function pause until a promise is returned.
+    - `await` keyword can only be used in `async` functions.
+    - Note that we can use `await` in front of non-Promise values, however `await` converts the value to a resolved Promise and waits for it.
+This conversion doesn't affect the value identity as long as it doesn't have a `then` property that is callable.
 ### What are timing events?
 - Timing events are used to automate or run task after certain intervals of time.
 - `setTimeout` takes a function and delays it call for some milliseconds. `setTimeout(function, 2000)`